Radar Reveals Hidden Canyons Deep Below Ice In Antarctica

 — Newsweek (@Newsweek) May 25, 2018

-The information gathered in this project is important not only for looking forward and determining what it might mean in light of global warming, but also for looking back at the evolution of the Antarctica.
+The information gathered in this project is important not only for looking forward and determining what it might mean in light of global warming, but also for looking back at the evolution of Antarctica.
 BBC reports that scientists will use data collected to look at how the mountains and basins in the Antarctic were formed before the ice sheets existed.
 Among the possibilities they will consider is whether the recently discovered canyons were created during a previous glacial period when the ice configuration was much different than it is today.